DeLightFi/docs/docs/concepts/morphine.md

 ### Vision

-Starknet is aligns with Ethereum's philosophy and vision for a decentralized future.
-As pioneers in the industry, both Starknet and Ethereum have robust and supportive communities that contribute to the growth of a thriving DeFi ecosystem.
+Starknet is aligns with Ethereum's philosophy  is the le for a decentralized future.
 By choosing Starknet, Morphine actively supports and participates in this vibrant ecosystem, benefiting from its innovative developments and collaborative spirit.

 ### Account abstraction